-The scent in this homemade reed diffuser isn’t anywhere near as strong as its shop bought counterparts, so don’t expect a really strong fragrance.
-For that reason, I find it best to place the diffuser in a small area, such as a bathroom, rather than trying to scent your whole living room.
+For that reason, I find it best to place the diffuser in a small area, such as a small bathroom or WC, rather than trying to scent your whole living room.
 It’s a different experience to using a synthetic reed diffuser.

-If you are struggling to smell anything from your diffuser, then some people also swear by adding vodka to their diffuser as they say it helps the oils travel up the reeds.
+If you are struggling to smell anything from your diffuser, then some people also swear by adding vodka to their diffuser.
+Apparently, this helps the oils travel up the reeds.
 I didn’t have any vodka in the house so wasn’t able to try this.
 Do let me know if you do, and what effect it has!

 I hope you enjoy making it!
 The essential oil diffuser would make such a lovely homemade gift, so it’s definitely one to keep in mind if you’re ever in need of any eco-friendly gift idea!
 Alternatively, if you need something stronger-scented, do check out my guide to eco-friendly air fresheners.

 ps: if you like this try my homemade beeswax candle DIY!